I obsessively compile and curate playlists. Here’s a generous sampling – all are on Spotify (thephilnel).

 • Let There Be Drums.
 Songs with prominent drums.

 • The Moon: Songs About the Moon.
-Includes some songs on the “Night” mix (below) and some not.
+Includes some songs on the “Night” mix (below) and many not.

 • Night.
 Songs of the night.
 Police, Paul Simon, David Bowie, Ray Charles, Frankie Valli, Katy Perry, Madeleine Peyroux, Gladys Knight, Sam Cooke, Bob Seger, James Brown, Art Blakey, Rolling Stones, Pretenders, Morphine, Frank Ocean, Postal Service, Roy Orbison, Patsy Cline, R.E.M., Hem, Echo & The Bunnymen, and many others.